-The Hopedale UU Community was recognized by the UUA as a Welcoming Congregation in the fall of 2007.
-We are indeed grateful to Members Robert Bell and Amy Lamborg for assisting the Congregation throughout the process.
+The Hopedale UU Community was recognized by the UUA as a Welcoming Congregation in 2007.
+We are grateful to members Robert Bell and Amy Lamborg for assisting the congregation throughout the process.

-Welcoming Congregations who publicly and successfully welcome bisexual, gay, lesbian, and transgender people have the following qualities:
+Welcoming Congregations who publicly and successfully welcome bisexual, gay, lesbian, transgender, and questioning people have the following qualities:

-- Includes and address the needs of b/g/l/t persons at every level of congregational life—in worship, in programs, in social occasions, and in rites of passage—welcoming not only their presence, but the gifts and particularities of their lives as well.
+- They include and address the needs of LGBTQ persons at every level of congregational life—in worship, in programs, in social occasions, and in rites of passage—welcoming not only their presence but the gifts and particulars of their lives as well.

-- Assumes the presence of b/g/l/t people and celebrates this diversity by having inclusive language and content in their worship.
+- They assume the presence of LGBTQ people and celebrate this diversity by having inclusive language and content in their worship.

-- Fully incorporates the experiences of b/g/l/t persons throughout all programs, including religious education.
+- They fully incorporate the experiences of LGBTQ persons throughout all programs, including religious education.

-- Includes an affirmation and nondiscrimination clause in our by-laws and other official documents affecting all dimensions of congregational life, including membership, hiring practices, and the calling of religious professionals.
+- They include an affirmation and nondiscrimination clause in their by-laws and other official documents affecting all dimensions of congregational life, including membership, hiring practices, and the calling of religious professionals.

-- Engages in outreach into the b/g/l/t community in its advertising and by actively supporting b/g/l/t affirmative groups.
+- They engage in outreach to the LGBTQ community in their advertising and by actively supporting LGBTQ-affirmative groups.

-- Offers congregational and ministerial support for union and memorial services for b/g/l/t persons, and for celebrations of…family definitions.
+- They offer congregational and ministerial support for union and memorial services for LGBTQ persons, and for celebrations of family definitions.

-- Celebrates the lives of all people and welcomes same-sex couples, recognizing their committed relationships, and equally affirms displays of caring and affections without regard to sexual orientation.
+- They celebrate the lives of all people and welcomes same-sex couples, recognizing their committed relationships, and they equally affirm displays of caring and affection without regard to sexual orientation.

-- Seeks to nurture ongoing dialogue between bisexual, gay, lesbian, transgender, and heterosexual persons and to create deeper trust and sharing.
+- They seek to nurture ongoing dialogue between bisexual, gay, lesbian, transgender, questioning, and heterosexual persons, and to create deeper trust and sharing.

-- Encourages the presence of a chapter of Interweave.
+- They encourage the presence of a chapter of Interweave.

-- Affirms and celebrates b/g/l/t issues and history during the church year.
+- They affirm and celebrate LGBTQ issues and history throughout the program year.

-- Attends to legislative developments and works to promote justice, freedom, and equality in the larger society.
+- They attend to legislative developments and work to promote justice, freedom, and equality in the larger society.

-- Speaks out when the rights of bisexual, gay, lesbian, and transgender people are at stake.
+- They speak out when the rights of bisexual, gay, lesbian, transgender, and questioning people are at stake.

 Cincinnati Pride Events and Interfaith Pride Service

-The SJC participates in the Cincinnati Pride Parade and Festival (details to be announced).
-Every year, a Cincinnati church hosts an Interfaith Pride Service, This special event celebrates the blessings our LGBTQA brothers and sisters bring to our community.
-There are many exciting events taking place during Pride Week.
+The Social Justice Committee participates in the annual Cincinnati Pride Parade and Festival.
+A Cincinnati church also hosts an Interfaith Pride Service each year; this special event celebrates the blessings our LGBTQ friends bring to our community.
+There are many other exciting events that take place during Pride Week.
 Visit http://www.cincinnatipride.org to see the latest list of events.

-We encourage you to read the policy memo Ten Economic Facts concerning immigration from The Hamilton Project sponsored by The Brookings Institution, a nonprofit public policy organization based in Washington, DC. – Submitted by Liz Woedl, 2014
+We encourage you to read the policy memo Ten Economic Facts About Immigration from The Hamilton Project sponsored by The Brookings Institution, a nonprofit public policy organization based in Washington, D.C. – submitted by Liz Woedl°

-Resolution of the Board of Hopedale Unitarian Universalist Community:
+Resolution of the Board of Hopedale UU Community, March, 2009: